Advanced Clinician Scientist Fellowship

 About this scheme

-Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.
+Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of any interventional clinical study/trial and drug discovery.

-- obtained your CCT and hold consultant status.
+- Have obtained your CCT and hold consultant status

-- previously undertaken a significant period of postdoctoral research, typically more than 3 years.
+- Have undertaken a significant period of postdoctoral research

 You should not have a tenured academic post at a higher education institute or research institute.